Friday, October 11, 2024

 After watering ourselves and the dogs, and re-living the shooting and retrieving and general buffoonery, we commenced the serious climb back up.
 Two steps into the ordeal, a Chukar flushed at my feet and flew to the right.
 The 28 ga. came up and barked twice.
 The Chukar laughed as he made his escape down the mountain and up the other side.
 I may have muttered an adult phrase as both hunters and both bird dogs watched the bird fly away unmolested.

 Heavy breathing and frequent breaks marked the climb out.
 After climbing most of the way, JD swung past me and locked up across a small ditch in the grass.
 Immediately, I thought, “My wounded bird.”, and I started to her.
-A covey of Hungarian Partridge blew up in front of me as I lifted the double-gun to my shoulder.
+A covey of Hungarian Partridge blew up in front of me and I lifted the double-gun to my shoulder.
 This time, I dropped two birds and JD retrieved both to hand.
 We watered together and continued the uphill ordeal back to the road.

 Finally, we reached the two-track and our ride.
 We relived the event, laughing at the slide down the mountain for the retrieve in the ditch, the total whiff of the bird that got up at my feet, the excellent retrieve by JD, and the bonus covey of Huns halfway back up the mountain.
 That seat in the UTV never felt so good.